MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 1. Select **Record** from the recorder control.

 1. Perform the steps in the user interface of the app you are recording, and then select **Done** on the recorder control.
-1. Select **Save**, and then test your UI flow.\
+1. Select **Save**, and then test your Windows recorder (V1) flow.

 ## Provide command line arguments at launch

 After you record your Windows recorder (V1) flows actions, you can provide command line arguments for the apps that your desktop flows launch.

-Follow these steps to add command line arguments to the apps that your UI flow launches:
+Follow these steps to add command line arguments to the apps that your Windows recorder (V1) flow launches:

-1. Record a UI flow with the desktop recorder.
+1. Record a Windows recorder (V1) flow with the desktop recorder.
 1. Select **Done** on the recorder, select the application launch action to expand it.

     The screenshot uses Notepad++ as an example.